Kadaikutty Singam: Release

 The satellite rights of the film were sold to STAR Vijay.
-China Babu(Telugu Version Of Kadaikutty Singham) the satellite rights of the film were sold to Zee Telugu.
+Chinna Babu, the Telugu Version Of Kadaikutty Singam was sold to Zee Telugu.

 Reception

-Critical Response
+Critical response

 Ashameera Aiyappan of The Indian Express gave the film 2.5 out of 5 stars and wrote "Kadaikutty Singam was also branded as the film that would ‘inspire’ youngsters to take up farming.
 In a growing trend, several films seem to bear the pressure of delivering a social message.
 And in the process, they tend to oversimplify social issues that are intricately layered.
 It is easy to call yourself a proud farmer when you earn in lakhs from harvests and belong to a family that can feed 50 people daily.
 Kadaikutty Singam is about Guna Singam, who happens to be a farmer and his extended family.
 And Pandiraj ensures that it is a family that we don't get to see often."
 Thinkal Menon of The Times of India gave the film 3 out of 5 stars and wrote "Karthi steals the show as a proud farmer who is hopeful of the state of agriculture in the country.
 As a down to earth family man, who preaches about the greatness of farming and the need to embrace it, the role has given him another chance to showcase his acting prowess.
 Soori's comedy comes as a relief at many places in the film which is a bit over loaded with family sentiments.
 The heroines are okay while Sathyaraj, Ilavarasu, Bhanupriya and other artistes play their part well.
 Imman's music and Velraj's cinematography enhance the storytelling at several situations, while editing could have been much better."
 Priyanka Sundar of Hindustan Times gave the film 2 out of 5 stars and wrote "Kadaikutty Singham is a film that set out to explore the dynamics of a joint family in a rural village in Tamil Nadu, but ended up becoming a messy affair that tried to do it all."
 Behindwoods gave the film's rating 2.75 out of 5 stars and stated "Kadaikutty Singam scores high on emotions, dialogues and performances.
 Try watching it along with your family!"